The Difference Between Subclass 457 and 482 Working Visas

 2. Only certain occupations are eligible

 Only occupations listed on the Skilled Occupation List are eligible for a 482 visa.
 These are occupations which are in demand in Australia, with the more in-demand occupations being on the medium-term list.
-Further, certain requirements must be met to apply under different occupations.
+Further, you must meet certain requirements to apply under different occupations.
 This can include having the requisite tertiary degree or a certain number of years working in the occupation.

 An employer who wishes to sponsor a worker under a 482 visa needs to provide evidence to the Department of Home Affairs that there is no eligible Australian worker who can fulfil the role.
-LMT is conducted by posting job advertisements on two certified sources (for example, www.seek.com.au) for a period of 4 weeks.
+You can undertake LMT by posting job advertisements on two certified sources (for example, www.seek.com.au) for a period of 4 weeks.
 The sponsor then has to provide a list of applicants and reasons for why they were not successful.

 4. Stricter English language requirements

 Although stricter english language requirements have been around for a few years, the 482 visa requirements are even stricter.
-A person has to have sufficient proficiency in English to be granted the visa.
-Formerly, there were exemptions meaning that not all visa applicants had to undertake the test.
-Recent changes have removed these exemptions.
-This means that a person is only exempt if they are from one of the listed English-speaking countries in the legislation, or apply for an exemption through a labour agreement.
+A person has to be ‘sufficiently proficient’ in English to be eligible for the visa.
+Further, all applicants have to undertake the test (regardless of their income).
+A person is now only exempt if they are from one of the listed English-speaking countries in the legislation, or apply for an exemption through a labour agreement.

-5. It can only be renewed once (onshore)
+5. You can only renew it once (onshore)

 In the past, holders of the 457 visa could reapply for their visa and have it renewed for another 4 years.
 However the 482 visa is only allowed to be used twice onshore.
 This means that if you have used the visa twice, you cannot use it again.
 Because of this, the pathway to citizenship for visa holders is more difficult.
 You can apply for a third visa outside of Australia, but an employer needs to be able to prove a genuine need for you to keep working in Australia.